Homes by Email

-A significant number of Phoenix Arizona homeowners find themselves in the impossible position of not being able to make their monthly house payments - often due to job loss, divorce, illness and recent huge subprime loan interest rate adjustments.
+A significant number of Phoenix Arizona homeowners find themselves in the impossible position of not being able to make their monthly house payments - often due to job loss, divorce, illness, and recent huge subprime loan interest rate adjustments.
 Watch this video produced by Fannie Mae to help you Know Your Options to avoid foreclosure.
-Then contact me to discuss how I can help you implement your best option.
+Then contact Sam to discuss how I can help you implement your best option.

 Are you unable to make your house payment or think you will be having problems in the future?
 See what government programs are available to help you keep your home.
-You can to refinance when the current value of your home is 20% below your current loan amount.
+You can refinance when the current value of your home is 20% below your current loan amount.
 You may also be eligible for a loan modification.
 See what you are eligible for now at

 Don't feel hopeless and alone and think your only option is to walk away from your home and let it become one of many foreclosed Phoenix homes.
-Lenders accept 16 hardships as justification for finding an alternative to foreclosure including loan modification of your current loan or accepting less than is owed in a Short Sale at close of escrow.
+Lenders accept 16 hardships as justification for finding an alternative to foreclosure including loan modification of your current loan or accepting less than is owed in a Short Sale at the close of escrow.

 The best course of action is to review your budget, decide where cuts can be made and what assistance you require from your lender to be able to pay your mortgage and all other debts before you or your counselor call your lender to negotiate modified home loan terms.

-The Arizona Attorney General has released this Arizona Foreclosure Prevention Workbook to familiar you with the foreclosure process, terms, timelines, options available to you, avoiding scam artists preying on you and what to expect.
+The Arizona Attorney General has released this Arizona Foreclosure Prevention Workbook to familiarize you with the foreclosure process, terms, timelines, options available to you, avoiding scam artists preying on you and what to expect.

 It is in everyone's best interest to avoid foreclosure.
 If you feel uncomfortable calling your lender, don't ignore the problem.
 There are trained professionals you can read about who will negotiate mitigated or modified home loan terms on your behalf or call me to direct you to trustworthy professionals I know who will give you honest, responsible advice.